-The program will be established in Bay County and will have a positive ripple effect in supplementing the workforce pipeline for the entire Northwest Florida region.
-The investment in cultivating talent in Bay County supports an overall regional approach that demonstrates to
+The program will be established in Bay County and will serve residents in all of the disproportionately affected counties.
+It will have a positive ripple effect in supplementing the workforce for the entire Northwest Florida region.
+Students who graduate from the program can earn industry skills which will make them employable not only in Bay County but throughout the entire region.
+The investment in educating skilled workers in Bay County supports an overall regional approach that indicates to potential foothold companies that the entire Northwest Florida Panhandle has a candidate pool which is workforce ready.

-3. How the project is transformational and how it will affect the disproportionately affected counties in the next ten years.
+3. The project is transformational and will positively affect the disproportionately affected counties in the next ten years.